 Reading Quizzes: There are only 10 philosophical readings assigned in this class.
 On average, that's less than one reading per week.
 Reading these few texts is required.
-We will discuss important points from the readings in class, but to learn and be prepared for class, you'll need to understand these articles.
+We will discuss important points from the readings in class.
+To learn and be prepared for class, you'll need to understand these articles.
 To help you keep up with the readings, there will be 10 reading quizzes-one for each assigned reading.
 These will be short 4-5 question quizzes.
-The plan is for you to take them on Canvas during class.
+You will take them on Canvas during class.
 So please bring a device (e.g., tablet, smart phone, or laptop) that will allow you to access the quiz during class.
 Quizzes will be password protected; you will only be given the password if you are in class.
-Your lowest quiz score will be dropped.